Given the ubiquity of mobile devices in today’s world, what are recruiters doing to foster mobile recruitment?

 Job seekers are already using mobile technology to search and apply for jobs, and would like to use it more, according to a white paper published by Simply Hired – a US jobs search engine.
 Their figures show that 70% of job hunters use mobile technology to search for jobs and that 86% would like to apply for jobs directly from their mobile devices – if it were easy.

 “Today, the biggest hurdle mobile job seekers face is lack of an easy application process.
-Only seven percent of employers have a mobile version of their career website, and only three percent have a mobile app,” Simply Hired CEO James Beriker said in the report.
+Only seven percent of employers have a mobile version of their career website, and only three percent have a mobile app,” James Beriker, CEO – Simply Hired, said in the report.

-In Australia and New Zealand, mobile recruitment among corporates appears to be in its infancy.
+In New Zealand, mobile recruitment among corporates appears to be in its nascence.
 “To be honest, this is all work in progress as we are currently working through mobile optimisation of our careers site and other apps,” an internal recruiter from a large corporate told HRM.
 The same recruiter said that he had not seen an example of a New Zealand corporate succeeding at mobile recruitment, apart from job boards such as SEEK and TradeMe.

 Recruiters at Warehouse Stationery are also just beginning to tackle mobile recruitment.
 “We are at the start of our mobile journey.
-We don’t currently receive applications from mobile devices due to our ATS (applicant tracking system) not providing this functionality,” said Leslie Taylor, employment brand and recruitment manager at Warehouse Stationery.
+We don’t currently receive applications from mobile devices due to our ATS [applicant tracking system] not providing this functionality,” said Leslie Taylor, employment brand and recruitment manager – Warehouse Stationery.
 Taylor is in the process of receiving approval for a mobile careers site.

 Contrary to the figures reported by Simply Hired, Taylor noted that visits from a mobile device to Warehouse Stationery’s careers site were relatively low, less than 17%.
 “However, as mobile devices become more prevalent this will rise and we want to ensure we have the technology to support these users,” she said.